mathieudutour/kayero/test/index.md

 Users get access to **d3**, which is the library itself, and **graphElement**, which is a reference to the element where the graph is drawn.

 d3 is incredibly powerful, but may be too complex for many users.
-To help out with this, Kajero also includes [NVD3](http://nvd3.org/), which provides some nice pre-built graphs for d3.
+To help out with this, Kayero also includes [NVD3](http://nvd3.org/), which provides some nice pre-built graphs for d3.
 The code below generates a random scatter graph - try it!

 ```javascript; runnable
 d3.select(graphElement).selectAll('*').remove();